ivnsch/SwiftCharts/README.md

 ###### License

 SwiftCharts is Copyright (c) 2015 Ivan Schütz and released as open source under the attached [Apache 2.0 license](LICENSE).

+This is a port to Swift and (massively improved) continuation of an obj-c project which I did while working at eGym GmbH https://github.com/egymgmbh/ios-charts